veraschue/hu_bp_python_course/README.md

 things that we hope to teach you about:

 - Python basics
+  - Datatypes
+  - control flow
-- How to use Python (editors, debuggers, iPython,...)
+- How to use Python
+  - editors
+  - debuggers
+  - iPython
+  - notebook
+  - IDEs
 - Object orientation and advanced topics
+  - Classes
+  - Exceptions
   - Packages and modules
 - ...

 As we advance, we will focus on the great variety of scientific